graemeball/PPPPP/README.md

-Pluggable Polling Python Processing Process
+Pluggable Polling Python Processing Program
 ===========================================

 A python daemon to run headless processing jobs on a grid of processing